 Fancy a great meal?
 You will find dishes from pub grub to Michelin star dining.
 Fancy an adventure?
 You will find experiences for all ages, tastes and curiosities to discover.

 Want a stunning train journey?
-Try Exeter to Torquay or Plymouth for a stunning ride along the estuary, or Exeter to Barnstaple along the beautiful Tarka line.
+Try Exeter to Torquay or Plymouth for a stunning ride along the estuary, or Exeter to Barnstaple along the beautiful Tarka line, and now the returned service to Okehampton on the Dartmoor Line.
 Want a stunning walk, bicycle or car ride?
 Try the Exe Estuary, Dartmoor, Exmoor, the North Devon Coastline or the Jurassic Coast.

 When we moved here from London, Tim was surprised to find that Exeter is great, but around Exeter is amazing!